kericson-utmartin-csci222/Fa21-HW00/README.md

    ./hello
    ```
    - profit! (though make sure you're printing out "Hello World!"
-1. Once your program is running correctly, it's time to get your program into git!
+6. Once your program is running correctly, it's time to get your program into git!
-  1. First, check the **status** of your repository:
+  * First, check the **status** of your repository:
   ```console
   git status
   ```
-    - you *should* see that main.cpp has been modified!
+    - you **should** see that main.cpp has been modified!
-  1. Next, tell git that you want this modified main.cpp to be **staged** for a commit:
+  * Next, tell git that you want this modified main.cpp to be **staged** for a commit:
   ```console
   git add main.cpp
   ```
-    - if you run `git status` again, you should now see that main.cpp is added for commit!
+    - if you run ``git status`` again, you should now see that main.cpp is added for commit!
-  1. Next, you want to **commit** your changes to your local repository:
+  * Next, you want to **commit** your changes to your local repository:
   ```console
   git commit -m "Created my Hello World! program!"
   ```
-    - NOTE: the `-m` flag is so you can add a **m**essage to your commit.
+    - NOTE: the '-m' flag is so you can add a **m**essage to your commit.
       - it doesn't need to match the above sample, but please make it say something useful, if not for your own sanity then for mine...
       - if you don't attach a message, you'll be dumped into a text editor to add a message (git enforces you leaving a note on every commit!)
-  1. Your main.cpp should now be committed to your local repository (yay!), but wait, it's not yet into GitHub (where it actually needs to be to count for homework...).
-To get it out to GitHub, you need to **push** your commit:
+  * Your main.cpp should now be committed to your local repository (:tada:yay!:tada:), but wait, it's not yet into GitHub (where it actually needs to be to count for homework...).
+To get it out to GitHub, you need to **push** your commit
   ```console
   git push
   ```